 In-universe, Nick Fury's memory of how Secretary Pierce turned down a Nobel Peace Prize by saying that "peace isn't a reward, it's a responsibility."
 The problem is that Pierce's idea of peace is one enforced by HYDRA.

 The Reveal of Sitwell and Senator Stern as HYDRA agents.
 If the first name hasn't been a blow enough, the mere fact that the latter wants to confiscate Tony's suit for the U.S. military is quite a guise for HYDRA control.
-It doesn't help that the U.S. military's immediate action when Rhodes did acquire Tony's spare suit is to weaponize it in the name of patriotism.
+Making it worse the U.S. military's immediate action when Rhodes did acquire Tony's spare suit is to weaponize it in the name of patriotism.

 Sam mentions that his wingman was shot down by an RPG during a late-night mission.
 That's sad enough until you see what his flying gear looks like, and then you realize that he had to watch his best friend get shot point-blank with an RPG...

-In the Avengers, Tony comments that "In a few hours, I'll know every dirty secret S.H.I.E.L.D has ever tried to hide".
-With the reveal that HYDRA was using S.H.I.E.L.D as a cover and had been manipulating it, guess he Failed a Spot Check.
+In The Avengers, Tony comments that "In a few hours, I'll know every dirty secret S.H.I.E.L.D has ever tried to hide".
+With the reveal that HYDRA was using S.H.I.E.L.D as a cover and had been manipulating it, guess he Failed a Spot Check - or that HYDRA was Genre Saavy enough to not mention that anywhere in the official databanks, just in case.

 In the 1998 Nick Fury movie, when Alexander Pierce makes a mistake during a mission, Fury says that he is either a traitor or an idiot.
 While Pierce from that movie wasn't a traitor, the one in this movie is.